 23.8 Students must be provided with the investigation report and any other documents or evidence that may be used in determining their culpability.
-In addition they have a right to provide a written response to the investigation and any other evidence that may be used by the Dean's Council in determining culpability.
-Students have the right to appeal any decision of Academic Misconduct or any sanction awarded as a result of a finding of Academic Misconduct.
-If the student is not satisfied with the decision of Deans' Council an appeal may be made to the Senate.
-The student must submit the appeal in writing within twenty-one (21) calendar days of receiving the decision of Deans' Council.
-The student must submit the appeal in writing to the Senate through the Registrar, and should attach to the appeal copies of all relevant documents including a statement describing the basis of the appeal.
-Appeals will only be heard by Senate if they are based on new information or an abuse of process.
-Merely disagreeing with the decision of Deans' Council will not be considered a legitimate basis for an Appeal.
-Senate may decline to hear an appeal if it finds that there is no legitimate basis for the appeal.
-Appeals to Senate will normally be heard at the next scheduled meeting of the Senate.
-Normally appeals to Senate will be on a paper basis only.
-At the request of the student, Senate may agree to hear the appeal in viva voce but this is at the discretion of the Senate.
-The Registrar will notify the student in writing of the Senate's decision concerning the appeal within seven (7) calendar days of the decision being made.
-The decision of Senate is final and may not be appealed further.
+In addition, they have a right to provide a written response to the investigation and any other evidence that may be used by the Academic Integrity Council in determining culpability.
+Students have the right to appeal any decision of an Academic Integrity violation or any sanction awarded as a result of a finding of an Academic Integrity violation.
+If the student is not satisfied with the decision of the Academic Integrity Council an appeal may be made to the Deans' Council.
+The final authority to hear any appeals arising from decisions made by the Academic Integrity Council will be Deans' Council, except for sanctions that involve expulsion; all cases involving expulsion will generate an automatic appeal to Senate.
+The student must submit the appeal in writing within twenty-one (21) calendar days of receiving the decision of the Academic Integrity Council.
+The student must submit the appeal in writing to the Deans' Council through the Registrar, and should attach to the appeal copies of all relevant documents including a statement describing the basis of the appeal.
+Appeals will only be heard by Deans' Council if they are based on new information or an abuse of process.
+Merely disagreeing with the decision of the Academic Integrity Council will not be considered a legitimate basis for an Appeal.
+Deans' Council may decline to hear an appeal if it finds that there is no legitimate basis for the appeal.
+Appeals to Deans' Council or Senate will normally be heard at the next scheduled meeting of Deans' Council or the Senate.
+Normally, appeals to Deans' Council or Senate will be on a paper basis only.
+At the request of the student, Deans' Council or Senate may agree to hear the appeal in viva voce but this is at the discretion of Deans' Council or Senate.
+The Registrar will notify the student in writing of Deans' Council's or the Senate's decision concerning the appeal within seven (7) calendar days of the decision being made.
+In cases not involving expulsion, the decision of Deans' Council is final and may not be appealed further.
+In cases involving a sanction of expulsion, the decision by Senate is final and may not be appealed further.